-Readings of the holy Mass — Palm Sunday of the Lord’s Passion
+Readings of the holy Mass — Pentecost Sunday

 Read or listen to the readings before Mass with the resources below from the United States Conference of Catholic Bishops, using the New American Bible, Revised Edition.